python/devguide/stdlibchanges.rst

 will once again receive a large amount of feedback and discussion.
 A PEP dictator will be assigned who make the final call on whether the PEP will be accepted or not.
-If the PEP dictator agrees to accept your PEP (which typically means that the core developers end up agreeng in general to accepting your PEP) then the module will be added to the stdlib once the creators of the module sign :ref:`contributor agreements <contributor_agreement>`.
+If the PEP dictator agrees to accept your PEP (which typically means that the core developers end up agreeing in general to accepting your PEP) then the module will be added to the stdlib once the creators of the module sign :ref:`contributor agreements <contributor_agreement>`.